Fort Ord: History

 After the American entry into World War I, land was purchased just north of the city of Monterey along Monterey Bay for use as an artillery training field for the United States Army by the U.S. Department of War.
 The area was known as the Gigling Reservation, U.S. Field Artillery Area, Presidio of Monterey and Gigling Field Artillery Range.
-Although military development and construction was just beginning, the war only lasted for another year and a half until the armistice in November 11, 1918.
+Although military development and construction was just beginning, the war only lasted for another year and a half until the armistice on November 11, 1918.

 Despite a great demobilization of the U.S. Armed Forces during the inter-war years of the 1920s and 1930s, by 1933, the artillery field became Camp Ord, named in honor of Union Army Maj.
-Gen. Edward Otho Cresap Ord, (1818–1883).
+Gen. Edward Otho Cresap Ord (1818–1883).
 Primarily, horse cavalry units trained on the camp until the military began to mechanize and train mobile combat units such as tanks, armored personnel carriers and movable artillery.

 By 1940, the 23-year-old Camp Ord was expanded to 2000 acre, with the realization that the two-year-old conflict of World War II could soon cross the Atlantic Ocean to involve America.
 In August 1940, it was re-designated Fort Ord and the 7th Infantry Division was reactivated, becoming the first major unit to occupy the post.
-Sub camps were built around the Fort to support the new training of Troops, Camp Clayton.
+Sub-camps were built around the Fort to support the new training of Troops, Camp Clayton.
 Camp Clayton was built near CA Highway 1, the South Dakota National Guard 147th Artillery were the first unit to train at the new camp.

 In 1941, Camp Ord became Fort Ord.
-But soon the first threat came from the west as the Imperial Japanese Navy struck the island of Oahu, Hawaii at Pearl Harbor near Honolulu in an unannounced air attack, Sunday, December 7, 1941.
-In a few days the other Axis powers, such as Adolf Hitler's Nazi Germany, along with Fascist Italy of Benito Mussolini, declared and spread their war in Europe against Great Britain and France and the Low Countries to the U.S.
+Soon the first threat came from the west as the Imperial Japanese Navy struck the island of Oahu, Hawaii at Pearl Harbor near Honolulu in an unannounced air attack, Sunday, December 7.
+In a few days the other Axis powers, such as Adolf Hitler's Nazi Germany, along with Fascist Italy of Benito Mussolini, declared and spread war in Europe against Great Britain, France and the Low Countries to the U.S.